-The carrying amount of cash and cash equivalents, accounts receivable, short-term investments, accounts payable and accrued expenses approximates fair value because of the short maturity of these financial instruments.
+The carrying amount of cash and cash equivalents, accounts receivable, and short-term investments approximates fair value because of the short maturity of these financial instruments.

 Fair value for other financial instruments is disclosed in other footnotes.

 Allocation of Functional Expenses